+Patrick is also a distinguished organist.
 He made his Royal Festival Hall organ recital debut in 1986 and has since played in Europe, Asia and all over the UK.
-In 2007 he introduced the reconstructed Tudor organs of the Early English Organ Project to London’s South Bank, in a Queen Elizabeth Hall recital acclaimed as ‘revelatory’ by the Independent, and as the outstanding London keyboard concert of that year by the Independent on Sunday.
+In 2007, he introduced the reconstructed Tudor organs of the Early English Organ Project to London’s South Bank, in a Queen Elizabeth Hall recital acclaimed as ‘revelatory’ by The Independent, and as the outstanding London keyboard concert of that year by the Independent on Sunday.

-Patrick Russill’s performing commitment to the music of the English and Catholic traditions in particular is underpinned by his scholarly work which includes articles ranging from early Tudor liturgical organ music to Howells’s Latin church music and Dupré’s Vespers as well as editions of choral music by Sweelinck and Howells for Novello and the Church Music Society.
-In 2007 he was appointed a Vice-President of the Herbert Howells Society in recognition of his continuing scholarly work for neglected choral works of Howells.
+Patrick’s performing and teaching is underpinned by his scholarly work, which includes articles ranging from early Tudor liturgical organ music to Herbert Howells’ Latin church music and Marcel Dupré’s Vespers, as well as editions of choral works by Jan Pieterszoon Sweelinck and Howells in particular.
+In 2007, he was appointed a Vice-President of the Herbert Howells Society.
 He was Musical Editor of the Catholic Hymn Book (1998) and a contributor to New Grove and The Cambridge Companion to the Organ.
-He has provided four chapters on English church music for a major new German history of church music published by Laaber-Verlag.
+He has provided four chapters on English church music for a major recent German history of church music published by Laaber-Verlag.